MariusKlassen/Master-Thesis-Physics/README.md

 Master Thesis Project: Modeling how Human Brain detects Motion.
 Therefore developing Spatio-Temporal Filters sensitive for Translation and Convolute them with Stimulus.
+The Filters represent Receptive Fields in the Human Visual System.